BluesClue27/Scalable-static-websites/README.md

 ### 8. Create an Auto Scaling Group
 - Include the launch template created
 - Include the newly created VPC and AZs
-- Attach to an existing load balancers
+- Attach to an existing load balancer and configure health checks to ensure instances are replaced if they fail
 - Set minimum and maximum desired capacity for your ASG

 ## Why Build This?